Cluster Jobs#

 allocated device IDs will be set).

-Example: Grid Search#
+Example: Grid search#

 To submit multiple trials with different hyperparameters to a cluster: